atikrahmanbd/redis-cpanel-plugin/README.md

 http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+This software is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Support

+For support and troubleshooting, please visit the GitHub Issues page or contact me through email (ar[at]atikrahman.com).

+# Acknowledgements

+**Please verify that everything works perfectly in your environment before deploying to a production server.
+Use at your own risk.**

+By using this plugin, you agree to the terms and conditions set forth in the License.
+Thank you for using Redis cPanel Plugin!